apalache-mc/apalache/docs/src/apalache/running.md

       and integer arithmetic; `arrays` (experimental) and `funArrays` (experimental) use SMT arrays with extensionality.
       This parameter can also be set via the `SMT_ENCODING` environment variable.
 See the [alternative SMT encoding using arrays] for details.
     - `--seed=NUM` sets a nonnegative search seed.
-It initializes SMT solving unless an SMT seed is configured explicitly.
-With `simulate`, the same seed is also used for transition selection.
+The seed initializes SMT solving and, with `simulate`, is also used for transition selection.
 It takes priority over `search.seed` in the tuning options.
     - `--discard-disabled` does a pre-check on transitions and discard the disabled ones at every step.
 If you know that many transitions are always enabled, set it to false.
 Sometimes, this pre-check may be slower than checking the invariant.
 Default: true.